davidmsibley/microservices-presentation/microservices.md

       ![Decentralized Data]

-    * Make the separations of concerns explicit at the service level, not the database level.
+    * Make the separation of concerns explicit at the service level, not the database level.

   * #### Infrastructure Automation
     * Continuous Integration focuses on automating the acceptance of code being merged into the code base